ArchWizard56/restful-banking-database/README.md

 # restful-banking-database
-This project provides an api for the managment of a sqlite database containing accounts and three types of balance.
+This project provides an api for the managment of a sqlite database containing accounts and three currencies.

 ## Installation
 ### Note: for Non-Linux users, these instructions might be off, especially for Windows users not using Bash.
 Feel free to amend this documentation with instructions for other platforms